-Once a patch has been locked, any attempt to patch over it, move it, or remove it will cause an error dialog box to display "Patch locked!"
+Once a patch has been locked, any attempt to patch over it, move it, or remove it will display the error message: "Patch locked!"

 ASSIGNABLE INSERT SENDS

 The assignable insert sends are set up on the I/O - Output screen, by selecting "Assignable Inserts" from the list of Output Views.